jessegranger/shepherd/README.md

 Files
 -----

 `shep` reads and writes state from a `.shepherd` directory.
 You can specify this directory using `SHEPHERD_PATH` in the environment, or using the `--path` argument to any command.
-If unspecified, `shep` will search for a `.shepherd` directory using the same rule Git uses to search for a `.git` folder: Start in the working directory, and check each parent until you find one. `shep init` is the only command that skips this search (without `--path` or `SHEPHERD_PATH`).
+If unspecified, `shep` will search for a `.shepherd` directory using the same rule Git uses to search for a `.git` folder: Start in the working directory, and check each parent until you find one. `shep init` is the only command that skips this search.

 Files inside the `.shepherd` directory: